PamelaShaw/CovarError-Hands-on-2026/README.md

+#### Course Materials for the JSM CE_02 course: Understanding and tackling measurement error: A review of modern practical methods

-#### JSM MeasErrorCourse_CE_02_20260802.pdf.zip - compressed file containing course slides
+1. JSM MeasErrorCourse_CE_02_20260802.pdf.zip - compressed file containing course slides

-AllPackages.R - lists all the packages needed to run examples in lecture or practicum for morning session
+2. AllPackages.R - lists all the packages needed to run examples in lecture or practicum for morning session

-Session2_RC_20260724.R - code for examples in Session 2 Regression Calibration slides
+3. Session2_RC_20260724.R - code for examples in Session 2 Regression Calibration slides

-Session3_RC_20260724.R - code for examples in Session 3 SIMEX slides
+4. Session3_RC_20260724.R - code for examples in Session 3 SIMEX slides

-Session4_HandsOn1.docx - Practicum for Session 4 in morning
+5. Session4_HandsOn1.docx - Practicum for Session 4 in morning

-Session4_Answers.R - R code solutions for Session 4 Practicum
+6. Session4_Answers.R - R code solutions for Session 4 Practicum

-simulated_whidata.xlsx - simulated dataset mimicing aspects of WHI example used in lecture and in Session 4 Practicum
+7. simulated_whidata.xlsx - simulated dataset mimicing aspects of WHI example used in lecture and in Session 4 Practicum